-The Board has reported during Shareholders' Meetings, through the Directors' Report on Oeprations, contained in the Annual, Financial Report, in order to ensure that the shareholders are properly informed on the relevant matters so that they can make the decisions required of the Shareholders' Meeting with due awareness.
+The Board has reported during Shareholders' Meetings, through the Directors' Report on Operations, contained in the Annual, Financial Report, in order to ensure that the shareholders are properly informed on the relevant matters so that they can make the decisions required of the Shareholders' Meeting with due awareness.

-Because of the COVID-19 pandemic, as a result of the exceptional regulations contained in Decree Law 18 of 17 March 2020, converted with amendments into Law 27 of 24 April 2020, and subsequent extensions, intervention by the shareholders in the Shareholders' Meeting has been exclusively through the Representative Designated by the Company, pursuant to article 135-undecies of Legislative Decree 58 of 24 February 1998 (CLF), in the form of the company Computershare S.p.a.
+Because of the COVID-19 pandemic, as a result of the exceptional regulations contained in Decree Law 18 of 17 March 2020, converted with amendments into Law 27 of 24 April 2020, and subsequent extensions, intervention by the shareholders in the Shareholders' Meeting held in the business year (28 April 2022) has been exclusively through the Representative Designated by the Company, pursuant to article 135-undecies of Legislative Decree 58 of 24 February 1998 (CLF), in the form of the company Computershare S.p.a.